Last updated: 15 March 2022

-The Board has adopted the Quoted Companies Alliance (‘QCA’) Corporate Governance Code in line with the London Stock Exchange’s recent changes to the AIM rules requiring all AIM listed Companies to comply with a recognised corporate governance code.
+The Board of Directors (“the Board”) of Checkit plc (“Checkit”) has adopted the Quoted Companies Alliance (“QCA”) Corporate Governance Code in line with the London Stock Exchange’s changes to the AIM rules requiring all AIM listed companies to comply with a recognised corporate governance code.

-Set out below is how we currently comply with the key principles set out in the QCA code.
-Further updates will be published at least annually in line with our full year reporting calendar.
+Set out below is how Checkit and members of its group currently comply with the key principles set out in the QCA code.
+Further updates will be published at least annually in line with our full-year reporting calendar.

 1. Principle: Establish a strategy and business model which promotes long-term value for shareholders

 Checkit is headquartered in Cambridge, UK, with its operations centre in Fleet, UK.
-The strategy and business model is more fully explained in the Strategic Report.
-The business model is developed by the Executive Chairman and Chief Financial Officer and the Global Leadership Council (“GLC”) and approved by the Board in line with the Group’s vision and objectives.
-Progress is actively tracked by the Board and the GLC, led by the Chairman, is responsible for its effective delivery.
+The strategy and business model is more fully explained in Checkit’s annual report.
+The business model is developed by the Chair, Chief Executive Officer (“CEO”), Chief Financial Officer (“CFO”) and the Global Leadership Council (“GLC”) and approved by the Board in line with Checkit’s vision and objectives.
+Progress is actively tracked by the Board and the GLC, led by the Chair, is responsible for its effective delivery.

 2. Principle: Seek to understand and meet shareholder needs and expectations

-The Company is committed to engaging with its shareholders, and maintaining constructive communication to ensure its strategy, business model and performance are clearly understood.
+Checkit is committed to engaging with its shareholders, and maintaining constructive communication to ensure its strategy, business model and performance are clearly understood.
 We actively seek dialogue with the market by seeking to convey to analysts and investors our plans for the business and understanding what they think about us.
-We do so via investor roadshows, hosting capital market days and through regular reporting.
+We do so via investor roadshows, capital market days and through regular reporting.

 a.
 Private shareholders